genesistoxical/crystal-folders/README.md

 ### Folders with customized icons on another PC:

 The second switch `Configure to portable` allows you to customize the icon for up to 30 folders (including subfolders) to be displayed with that icon on any other computer, since it copies it inside.
-This option only works by dragging them to the list area; If any box is checked on the left panel, the switch cannot be turned on.
+This option only works by dragging them to the list area; if any box is checked on the left panel, the switch cannot be turned on.

-In the same way, when restoring a folder with a portable icon you will need to follow the same steps, just remember to turn on the `Restore from portable` switch.
+In the same way, when restoring a folder with a portable icon you'll need to follow the same steps, just remember to turn on `Restore from portable` switch.

 <br/>